 Myrrh Essential Oil, Commiphora myrrha

 Our Myrrh Essential Oil (Commiphora myrrha) comes from Ethiopia and is Wildcrafted Therapeutic Quality Myrrh Essential Oil.
 Our Artisan Aromatics Myrrh Oil is quite exquisite.
-It lasts for years and is wonderful to tuck into a dark corner of your cabinet and bring out for the occasional whiff.

 Myrrh Essential Oil Gets Better with Age